tOskr-uk/OhMyFood/README.md

 QUESTIONS
-- fyi, a typo in the home page navigation 'Chose' should be spelt 'Choose'.
+- fyi, assumed typo in the home page navigation 'Chose' should be spelt 'Choose'.
 - Project brief talks about 'buttons'.
 Are the 3 x elements in the 'How it works' section buttons?
 - Would you agree the restaurant body elements belong in layout rather than components?
 - Restaurant pages. body element is pushed up 40px leaving a gap at the bottom.
 Is there a better